pconrad-fb/ghost-in-the-machine/README.md

 re-use "I didn't understand" responses across nodes, making your JSON smaller, but also lets you keep these generic replies context-sensitive, making them more realistic.

+**Important:** Node names must be unique across the entire game.
+Keep node names short.
+The list of visited nodes uses the names in plain text, so it's easy to use up a whole cookie with node names.
+Why did I do it this way?
+To make everything easier to read.
+If you want to use numbers instead, you can.

 ### Synonyms

 Every keyword should have a robust list of synonyms.
 Keywords are for navigation